aws-samples/aws-serverless-workshops/NewDeveloper/1_DeveloperEnvironmentSetup/README.md

 ### wild-rydes-website

 This service provides the web front end.
 The site uses [S3's static website](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) serving capabilities.

-To deploy the service.
+This provides us with a scalable web hosting service which does not require us to manage Nginx or Apache and we pay on a per request basis.
+Go ahead and deploy the service.

 #### 1. Install Serverless Framework Plugins